Mobile meeting scheduling for Webex

 2. To align to native iOS and Android patterns and components as much as possible.

-3. UI that can scale to accommodate more features as they get added to desktop and mobile going forward.
+3. Scaleable UI that can accommodate more features as they get added.

 Usability testing